jamesrweb/codewars-api-client/README.md

 ### The `SchemaInterface`

-This interface is for the methods required on the items exported from the `CodewarsKataExporter\Schemas` namespace.
+This interface is for the methods required on the items exported from the `CodewarsApiClient\Schemas` namespace.

 ### The `ClientInterface`